 Cole ran her streak of consecutive double-digit scoring efforts to seven games while tallying a game-high eight assists. … Walker knocked down five 3-pointers as part of her 6-for-9 effort from the field. … Wilson now boasts six double-digit scoring performances this season. … Cloud reached the 30-point mark for the third time this season, which matches Tianna Hawkins for the league high. … Cloud also set a league single-game high with 16 made free throws. … Carrington has reached double figures in scoring in all 14 games this season, and has a league-high 11 outings with 20 or more points. … Imani McGee-Stafford had 12 rebounds for Team Cloud, her third double-digit rebounding performance of the season, giving her 27 rebounds the last two games. … Manis, who signed a WNBA training-camp contract with the Seattle Storm, reached double figures in scoring for the sixth time this year.

-Team Vidales © Athletes Unlimited, LLC 2021 / Credit: Jade Hewitt
+Kalei Mau © Athletes Unlimited, LLC 2022 / Credit: Jade Hewitt Media

 get in the game